 This is the 20th staging of the winners-only tournament and it serves as the calendar-year opening tournament.
 In 2015 the tournament returned to a Sunday finish having had a Monday finish for the previous four years.

-Designed by Bill Coore and Ben Crenshaw, the Plantation Course opened in 1991 and is located on the Hawaiian island of Maui.
+The Bill Coore and Ben Crenshaw designed Plantation Course at Kapalua serves as the tournament host.
+The layout opened for play in 1991 and is located on the Hawaiian island of Maui.
 The only Par 73 on the PGA Tour rota it has a Par 36-37 split.
 It is a long but relatively easy wind exposed course with big elevation changes, wide fairways and large Bermuda greens.
 The layout usually yields very low scoring (weather permitting).

 With dramatic elevation changes, the course has plenty of downhill tee shots and with many reachable Par 4s and Par 5s the big-hitters have an advantage.
 This undulating and often breezy track can take some getting to know and history would suggest that experience matters.